Kavyat-9/AMAZON-CLONE/README.md

-# AMAZON-CLONE
+# AMAZON-CLONE(Kavya Trivedi)
-This is clone of website of amazon.com
+This is clone of website of amazon.com created by me(Kavya Trivedi)